-The Water Market Rules 2009 came into full force on 1 January 2010 and Water Charge (Termination Fees) Rules 2009 came into full force on 1 September 2009.
+The Water Market Rules 2009 came into force on 1 January 2010 and Water Charge (Termination Fees) Rules 2009 came into force on 1 September 2009.

 The Water Market Rules 2009 regulate a process known as 'transformation'.
-In areas where an irrigation infrastructure operator (IIO) holds a bulk water entitlement, the water market rules prohibit actions of an IIO that prevent or unreasonably delay irrigators from transforming all or part of their irrigation rights into separate statutory water access entitlements, allowing them to be traded outside the irrigation district.
+In areas where an irrigation infrastructure operator (IIO) holds a bulk water entitlement, the water market rules prohibit actions of an IIO that prevent or unreasonably delay irrigators from transforming all or part of their irrigation rights into separate statutory water access entitlements.
+This separate entitlement can then be traded outside the irrigation district.
 Transforming an irrigation right into a water access entitlement does not extinguish the irrigator's water delivery right, nor the associated obligations, including the requirement to pay network access fees and charges to the IIO.

 The Water Charge (Termination Fees) Rules 2009 cap the termination fee that may be imposed by IIOs when an irrigator chooses to terminate their access to the IIO's irrigation network.
-The termination fees rules relate only to fees for terminating access to an irrigation network.
 Rules covering other regulated water charges are still under development.

 Several jurisdictions are currently going through the process of unbundling water instruments.
 This means that water rights are unbundled from each other, as well as being unbundled from land.
 A bundled water instrument may contain a combination of water access entitlements, water supply works rights and water use rights.
 An unbundled water instrument has only one water right.
 When trading water, it is important to note that unbundling of water rights is still being progressively implemented in some jurisdictions.